Supergirl (2026 film): Pre-production

 When Alcock was cast, filming was expected to begin in late 2024.
+She spent approximately two months during pre-production doing stunt rehearsals at Warner Bros.
+Studios Leavesden.
 Zaslav confirmed in February that the script had been written and further casting was underway.
 In April, Craig Gillespie entered talks to direct the film and DC Studios EVP Chantal Nong was revealed to be an executive producer.
-Gillespie was confirmed as director the next month, when the film was given a release date of June 26, 2026.
+Gillespie said he was immediately interested in directing the filming after reading the script and seeing Alcock's performance, as he understood the "tone and what to do with it".
+His pitch to Gunn and Safran was heavily based on Nogueria's script, in addition to also providing 120 images as to what he felt the film should look like.
+He also enjoyed receiving creative freedom from Gunn, which they felt was necessary in maintaining the script's tone.
+He was confirmed as director the next month, when the film was given a release date of June 26, 2026.
 In September, Matthias Schoenaerts joined the cast as the main villain, Krem of the Yellow Hills, and filming was expected to begin in January 2025 in the United Kingdom.
 The next month, Gunn said the film would follow a three-act structure rather than the structure of the Woman of Tomorrow comic book, but it would retain the major characters and themes from the comic.
 He had reviewed screen tests for the character Ruthye Marye Knoll by then, and Eve Ridley was cast in that role at the end of the month.
+Gillespie included more scenes with Krypto during the opening credits, which were not originally written in the script, as he felt it would better develop Kara's relationships with Krypto while also establishing Krypto as "the only physical, tangible thing she has" from her life in Krypton.

 In December, Momoa was reported to be portraying Lobo in the film.
 He confirmed the casting by referencing an interview from a year earlier in which he expressed interest in the role.
 While the character does not appear in the Woman of Tomorrow comic book, King's original pitch for the story was a team-up between Supergirl and Lobo in which they would take on similar roles to the characters Mattie Ross and Rooster Cogburn, respectively, from the novel True Grit (1968).
 Gunn said Lobo was added to the film to help with adapting it to a three-act structure.
 He felt Lobo was "the biggest comic book character that's never been in a film".
 Momoa's role was reported to be a cameo appearance.
-Anna B. Sheppard was the film's costume designer.
+Anna B. Sheppard and Neil Lamont were the film's costume designer and production designer, respectively.
+The costume team based Krem's character design off of Woman of Tomorrows descriptions of him as a Viking and on further historical research they did regarding piercings and studs.
+For Lobo, the team claimed they were heavily influenced by his comic book aesthetics in the 1990s and had opted for simplicity and faithfulness to his character.
+During pre-production, Gillespie and Momoa reviewed different designs for Lobo, which were criticized by some who believed they were created with artificial intelligence (AI).
+The cape of Alcock's costume was designed from 16 meters of the same material used in the cape of Christopher Reeve's Superman costume.